 Possible alternative: Professor Hallberg-Smith might be able to find acceptable problem sets for her class by searching the many sources of Open Educational Resources on the web, or she could create her own.

 Professor O'Leary is teaching a face-to-face course in 20th century American history.
-He uses Moodle to post his syllabus and some course materials and to allow students to submit assignments and engage in discussion forums.
+He uses Canvas to post his syllabus and some course materials and to allow students to submit assignments and engage in discussion forums.
 Before he gives his lecture on the Cuban Missile Crisis, he wants students to understand just how frightening this incident was for many people at the time.
 As primary source material, he plans to assign several articles from newspapers and popular periodicals such as U.S. News & World Report published during the time period.
-Unfortunately, none of these articles is online, but the library has them on microfilm.
-He uses the library's microfilm reader to create digital scans of each of the articles and posts them in Moodle for his students to read.
+Unfortunately, none of these articles is online, but he create digital scans of each of the articles and posts them in Canvas for his students to read.
 Is this fair use?

 Analysis